AR20-4/AR20-4/README.md

 - 😄 Pronouns: She/Her
 - 🔭 Currently I'm focused on mastering React and excited to delve into Next.js next.
-- 🌱 I’m eager to embrace faster tech stacks and expand my knowledge of front-end frameworks.
+- 🌱 I’m eager to expand my knowledge of front-end frameworks and embrace faster tech stacks.
 - 👯 I'd love to collaborate on a project!
 - ⚡ Fun fact: I have a background in teaching modular synthesis and a deep passion for music creation.
  ---